EricPatel/Autograder/README.md

       - Naming Convention for Results: result1.txt, result2.txt, result3.txt ...
     - Every test file is worth 10 points
     - The output of test1.txt and the result1.txt will be compared and the output of test2.txt and the result2.txt will be compared and so on ..
+    - Our code doesn't classify floating points the same as integers so 4.0 != 4
 6. Copy the Class Code in the bottom left of screen with all the assignments for your class
 7. Create student accounts
 8. Log in with one of them